 The 2002 Plan is administered by the Compensation Committee (the "Committee") of the Board of Directors.
 Transactions under the 2002 Plan are intended to comply with all applicable conditions of Rule 16b-3 promulgated under the Securities Exchange Act of 1934.
 In addition to determining who will be granted options, the Committee has the authority and discretion to determine when options will be granted and the number of options to be granted.
 The Committee may determine which options may be intended to qualify ("Incentive Stock Options") for special treatment under the Internal Revenue Code of 1986, as amended from time to time (the "Code"), or whether options are Non-Qualified Options ("Non-Qualified Stock Options") which are not intended to so qualify.
-The Committee also may determine the time or times when each option becomes exercisable, the duration of the exercise period for options and the form or forms of the instruments evidencing options granted under the 2002 Plan.
-The Committee also may construe the 2002 Plan and the provisions in the instruments evidencing option granted under the 2002 Plan.
-The Committee also may construe the 2002 Plan and the provisions in the instruments evidencing option granted under the 2002 Plan.
-The Committee also may construe the 2002 Plan and the provisions in the instruments evidencing option granted under the 2002 Plan.
+The Committee also may determine the time or times when each option becomes exercisable, the duration of the exercise period for options and the form or forms of the instruments evidencing options granted under the 2002

+Plan.
+The Committee may adopt, amend and rescind such rules and regulations as in its opinion may be advisable for the administration of the 2002 Plan.
 The Committee also may construe the 2002 Plan and the provisions in the instruments evidencing option granted under the 2002 Plan to employee and officer participants and is empowered to make all other determinations deemed necessary or advisable for the administration of the 2002 Plan.
-As of March 12, 2002, none of the Company's employees were participating in the 2002 Plan are discretionary.
+As of March 12, 2002, none of the Company's employees were participating in the 2002 Plan and no stock options to purchase shares of the Company's Common Stock were outstanding under the 2002 Plan.
+Awards under the 2002 Plan are discretionary.
 Therefore, awards for the current fiscal year are not presently determinable